currentxchange/loot/README.md

 **For Project Owners:**
 - Offer various rewards for multiple templates within your collection, and allow your users to easily claim their loot.
 - Incentivize participation with reward multipliers for the number of NFT staked, and the number of invites a user has.
-- You can turn off for word multipliers for the referral bonus as well as the NFT state amount bonus by setting the coefficient to 0 when calling `
+- You can turn off both multipliers for the referral bonus as well as the NFT state amount bonus by setting the coefficient to 0 when calling `setconfig`

 ### Features

 - Customizable time unit length (1 TU = 1 reward).
 - Template management for stakable NFTs.
 - Referral system with rewards multiplier.
 - Rewards multiplier based on the number of NFTs staked per template.

 ### Contract Structure